 \section{Abstract}

-For all $n \geq 1$, there is a notion of $n$-smooth group scheme over any $\F_p$-algebra $R$, which may be thought of as a ``Frobenius analogue" of $n$-truncated Barsotti-Tate groups over $R$.
-We show that the category of $n$-smooth commutative group schemes over $R$ is equivalent to a certain full subcategory of Dieudonn\'e modules over $R$.
+For all $n \geq 1$, there is a notion of an $n$-smooth group scheme over any $\F_p$-algebra $R$, which may be thought of as a ``Frobenius analogue" of an $n$-truncated Barsotti--Tate group over $R$.
+We prove that the category of $n$-smooth commutative group schemes over $R$ is equivalent to a certain full subcategory of Dieudonn\'e modules over $R$.
 As a consequence, we show that the moduli stack $\Sm_n$ of $n$-smooth commutative group schemes is smooth over $\Fp$ and that the natural truncation morphism $\Sm_{n+1} \to \Sm_n$ is smooth and surjective.
 These results affirmatively answer conjectures of Drinfeld.